Kishpa/myweirdstuff/README.md

 # My weird stuff
-A centralized starting point to review some of the weird stuff I do.
+A centralized starting point to review some of the stuff I do.